Recovery With Incomplete Knowledge: Fundamental Bounds on Real-Time Quantum Memories: Fundamental Bounds on Recovery with Incomplete Knowledge

-\end{corollary} This lower bound holds for both recovery with perfect and incomplete knowledge scenarios in Figs.~\ref{fig:circuit1} and \ref{fig:circuit2}, respectively.
-Next, we consider the incomplete knowledge scenario, and analyze the contribution of the spectator system to the lower bound.
+We note that this is the lower bound of a two-sided bound on the diamond distance between a quantum channel and the identity channel, recently derived in \cite{ouyang2023approximate}.
+This lower bound holds for both recovery with perfect and incomplete knowledge scenarios in Figs.~\ref{fig:circuit1} and \ref{fig:circuit2}, respectively.
+Next, we consider the incomplete knowledge scenario and analyze the contribution of the spectator system to the lower bound.